reine/docker-emp/README.md

   - PHP 7.3.x
   - Composer

+### PHP Extensions

+Included in the base image are these extensions:

+  - APC
+  - cURL
+  - JSON
+  - MCrypt (sodium in PHP>=7.1)
+  - MBString
+  - OPCache
+  - Readline
+  - XML
+  - Zip

+And, these are the installed additions:

+  - GD
+  - IMAP
+  - ImageMagick
+  - Intl
+  - MySQL

+If you need a specific extension enabled, modify **conf/php-fpm/Dockerfile**

 ## Initial Setup

 Clone this repository to use as your docker base for PHP-enabled sites.
 Launch docker and create a network: